daysofwonder/asmodeenet_sso_js/README.md

-GamifyDigital-SSO JS
+AsmodeeNet-SSO JS
 ------------------

-An OpenID Connect library to be used with the Gamify Digital Identity Server to instrument Web pages OpenID Connect authentication and user identity.
+An OpenID Connect library to be used with the Asmodee.net Identity Server to instrument Web pages OpenID Connect authentication and user identity.

 **Table of contents**